 So, get ready to live with something that looks like this:

 It’s not forever.
 In most instances, it’s no more than 72 hours.
 But you must allow time to acclimate the material before you install it.

 Skip this step and your regret comes complete with:

 - gaps between planks

 Install without regret: Allow time for acclimation.

-Final Thoughts on Hardwood and Bamboo Flooring
+Final Thoughts on Buying a Bamboo Floor

 Unless you’re putting in new floors for a quick flip or replacing the flooring in a rental unit, think of this endeavor as one way of future-proofing your home.